 Self-consciousness is a property of the relation between personality and consciousness.
 Personality provides the contrast, the transcendence, needed to reflexively examine our own consciousness.
 What we find in that examination is of course partly the person indistinguishably (from the subjective) fused with the consciousness being examined.
 But that we have this recursive ability at all can only be because something about the fused entity transcends consciousness simpliciter.
 Changes in the content of consciousness of all kinds can be viewed abstractly thanks (in part at least) to the contrast generated by personality’s constancy.
 Finally, a temporally liberated free will is personality’s distinguishing active power.
 Persons are free to become purposeful original-causal agents and elect to effect (attempt to effect) temporally distant purposes.

 Personality therefore belongs in our ontology.
-It must be real even though we cannot identify it directly and it must come from God because he is the only possible source of changelessness.
-It is transparent, in the final analysis, because nothing distinguishes from the mind gestalt in subjective experience.
+It must be real even though we cannot identify it directly and it must come from God because he is the only possible source of changelessness in anything.
+It is transparent, in the final analysis, because nothing distinguishes it from the mind gestalt in subjective experience (epistemic transparency).
 Personality permits mind to recursively examine itself, but there is nothing further to provide contrast to personality — and this puts paid to the homunculus problem.
-We experience it only within the fused whole of our consciousness.
+We experience personality only within the fused whole of our consciousness.

 In a wider theological context there is more to be said about personality, but that “more” has nothing to do with our present [phenomenal] experience of it, but other inferences that can be made from its existence and origin.
 I discuss one of these in another essay. see “Why Free Will?”